A Guide to Visiting Nazca City, Peru

 I visited Nazca City solely for a visit to famous Nazca Lines.
 I first thought this city is just a common Peruvian city, with no tall buildings, and the locals are chilling at night while making ends meet during the day.
 However, over time, the interesting cultural aspects of this city started growing on me and it is the place I wish to return to if I have an opportunity to visit Peru again.

 What attracts me most about Nazca City is that this place does not have a large scale as Lima, as well as famous the Arequipa and Cuzco.
 It is a place so simple where you can walk around easily and it will surprise you in many ways.

-Part of it is that I did not research anything before my visit and I only planned to see the Nazca Lines; but as the days went by, I found the city was a gem, run by the hard-working and genuine locals that welcome you and want to have fun with you.
-Plus, I was attracted by the combination of the mysterious Nazca civilization and Spanish heritage.
+Before my visit, I did not research anything about this place; but as the days went by, I found the city was a gem, run by the hard-working and genuine locals that welcome you and want to have fun with you.
+Moreover, I was attracted by the combination of the mysterious Nazca civilization and Spanish heritage.